tjluoma/di/README.md

 - An exception to the previous guidance  would be `di-screens3.sh` since `di-screens4.sh` added a version number.

 - If there is a script for a beta or nightly version, (e.g. iTerm and ImageOptim) rename the beta/nightly version, and let the other keep the "usual" name.

-### Update To Disclaimers (2018-08-02)

-Dropbox checking is much improved, although it now does a very good job at self-updating, so it’s hardly a concern.
-Once you have it installed, it _will_ keep itself up-to-date.

-For BusyCal and BusyContacts, I took some time to examine them with [unpkg](https://www.timdoug.com/unpkg/) and realized that by using a (very slightly modified) version of the [unpkg.py](https://github.com/tjluoma/unpkg/blob/master/unpkg.py) script that powers `unpkg`, I can install the apps directly _without_ using their installers.
-So far, it hasn’t seemed to cause any problems for me, so checkout `unpkg.py` if you want to avoid that weird “Installer.app opens for no real purpose” bug when updating those two apps.

 ## How does this work?
 Give me the nerdy details.